America’s Fastest Crime Family.

 Hobbs brings the glorious, tight-chested Elsa Pataky (real life wife of Chris Hemsworth) as his second officer, although it must be for the eye candy because she never once proves her arrest utility, but always looks damn sexy while she’s not arresting anyone.

-To add to the family cache, Mia is pregnant, and Brian spends a few bro-down minutes with Dom lamenting he didn’t know his father, so he doesn’t want to end up a deadbeat dad blah blah — put it back in your pants, Brian.
-Can I also say I hate the way these toughguys hold their longneck beer bottles?
-What IS that?!
-Hold it without looking like a posedown for GQ.
+To add to the family cache, Mia is pregnant, and Brian spends a few bro-down minutes with Dom, having a beer, and lamenting he didn’t know his father, so he doesn’t want to end up a deadbeat dad blah blah — put it back in your pants, Brian.
+(And I just wanna say, I hate the way these toughguys hold their longneck beer bottles!
+(Yeh, I know, I know, you hold the bottle at the neck, to avoid the beer getting warm from your hand’s heat – but please!
+Hold it without looking like a posedown for GQ.)

 In a montage, Dom and Brian recruit their specialty misfits (Tyrese Gibson, Ludacris, Gal Gadot, Sung Kang, and a couple of Brazilians).
 Plot becomes indecipherable from a piece of exploding cheese around this point, and we find ourselves watching incredulously as they drive “drifting” cars through a course for reasons unknown, acquire the kingpin’s handprint from Gal Gadot’s ass, win a musclecar from a street race for reasons, steal four police cars for reasons, and plant a trace under Hobbs’s armored car for other reasons.